-As part of our Sunflower Club let’s write poems about sunflowers.
+As part of our Sunflower School let’s write poems about sunflowers.
 You can use this sunflower poem printable and writing prompts to get you started.

 Writing Sunflower Poems

 I always like to include some poetry in our seasonal reading.
 We grow up with nursery rhymes, and these short-form readings are a nice size for beginner readers, and writers, to work with – packed with concepts, language, and rhyme.
 My daughters love to sing, and so the lyrical nature of a poem is something they eagerly connect with.